airbinski/ilke-penzlien/README.md

     cd dev/ilke-penzlien
     bundle exec jekyll serve
     ```
+3. You can open the locally served website now on http://localhost:4000 in your Browser

 ### Markdown

 Markdown is a formatting language which is used to write content on this website.
 You can see some examples below or read this [Tutorial](https://daringfireball.net/projects/markdown/basics).